auxesis/rails-puppet-quickstart/README.md

 (facter collects facts about a system that Puppet can use)

-Next you'll need to specify the FQDN of the machine in manifests/nodes/railsnode.pp.
+Next you'll need to specify the FQDN of the machine in `manifests/nodes/railsnode.pp`.
 Substitute the FQDN into the node section.

-You might want to rename the railsnode.pp file to the hostname of the machine, but it's personal preference.
+You might want to rename the `railsnode.pp` file to the hostname of the machine, but it's personal preference.

-Lastly, Rename the config/nodes/railsnode directory to the FQDN of the machine.
+Lastly, Rename the `config/nodes/railsnode` directory to the FQDN of the machine.

 Running Puppet
 --------------